What can you do with a degree in Outdoor Recreation and Leadership?

 Community and youth services:

-Business owner or recreation business/athletics administrator:
+Business business owner or manager:

 Interested in owning your own gym, recreation business, or working in upper-level management positions for a Parks and Recreation Department?
 Choose the Outdoor Recreation and Leadership major with a minor in Business.